opitzconsulting/uitest.js/README.md

   whose functions delegate to the current uitest instance of the spec/suite.
 - `uitest.current.runs(callback[,timeout])`: First, this executes a `waitsFor` call using `uitest.current.ready`.
 Then it executes the the given callback using a `runs` call from jasmine and does dependency injection for the arguments of the callback using `uitest.current.inject`.
+- `uitest.current.runsAfterReload(callback[,timeout])`: First, this executes a `waitsFor` call using `uitest.current.reloaded`.
+Then it executes the the given callback using a `runs` call from jasmine and does dependency injection for the arguments of the callback using `uitest.current.inject`.

 ## Angular-Js Support
 The `feature('angularIntegration')` enables angular.js support in uitest: